 Programme Manager, Social Health

-Sally has spent over ten years working in the field of mental health innovation, clinical and community psychology, co-production of services and the social determinants of mental health through various roles, including at the mental health charity for excluded young people, MAC-UK, as Clinical Director, where she continues one day a week as the Director of Public Health and Prevention.
+Sally has spent over 10 years working in the field of mental health innovation, clinical and community psychology, co-production of services and the social determinants of mental health through various roles, including at the mental health charity for excluded young people, MAC-UK, as Clinical Director, where she continues one day a week as the Director of Public Health and Prevention.

 She is Chair of the British Psychological Society's Community Psychology Section, co-founder of Psychologists for Social Change and founding member of the Housing and Mental Health Network.
 Sally completed a PhD in psychology and then her clinical psychology training at University College London.
-She is an editor of a forthcoming book called New Ideas for New Times: A Handbook of Innovative Community and Clinical Psychologies.
+She is an editor of a book called New Ideas for New Times: A Handbook of Innovative Community and Clinical Psychologies.
 She is a regular lecturer and speaker on community psychology, power, privilege and the role of structural inequalities in mental health.